 A residential appraisal is an unbiased estimate of the true (or fair market) value of what a home is worth, in the current real estate market.
 Buyers typically need a mortgage loan to afford a home.
 As a result, a mortgage lender will order an appraisal to ensure that they are able to safely lend the money required by the buyer in order to pay for the property.

 The end result of the appraisal process is to ultimately receive a report detailing the steps taken to arrive at a final home value.

 How long does the home appraisal take?

-An appraisal can generally take anywhere from one hour to one week to complete from the time it is ordered by the loan officer or mortgage company.
+An appraisal generally takes anywhere from one hour to one week to complete from the time it is ordered by the loan officer or mortgage company.
 The length of time varies depending on the approach that the appraiser takes.
 Appraisers use three different methods to appraise property, sometimes using a combination of all three:

 - Cost Approach: Indicates the price a buyer should pay for a piece of real estate based on what it would cost to build something equivalent in today’s market.
 The market price is equal to the cost of land, plus the cost to construct the building, minus depreciation.

 - Income Approach: This looks at how much the property rented for and how much income it can generate.
 From here, a value of the property is taken.

 - Sales Comparison Approach: Comparable sales in the neighborhood, this is the most common approach used to conduct an appraisal.